 Contributions, including unconditional promises to give due in future periods, are recognized as revenues in the period made or received.
 Conditional promises to give, which depend upon specified future and uncertain events, are recognized as revenue when the conditions upon which they depend are substantially met.
 An allowance for uncollectible contributions receivable is provided based upon management's judgment including such factors as prior collection history, type of contribution, and nature of fundraising activity.
 It is the Foundation's policy to charge off uncollectible accounts when management determines the receivable will not be collected.
-Management determined that no allowance for uncollectible contributions was necessary as of June 30, 2023 and 2022.
+As of June 30, 2024 and 2023, the Foundation had \$35,000 and \$0, respectively, recorded as an allowance for doubtful accounts.